Leon Garfield

-Leon Garfield FRSL (14 July 1921 – 2 June 1996) was a British writer of fiction.
+Leon Garfield FRSL (14 July 1921 – 2 June 1996) was a British author.
 He is best known for children's historical novels, though he also wrote for adults.
 He wrote more than thirty books and scripted Shakespeare: The Animated Tales for television.
+His retellings of Shakespeare for young readers were published as Shakespeare Stories.
+Garfield won the inaugural Guardian Prize for Devil-in-the-Fog, the Carnegie Medal for The God Beneath the Sea, a retelling of Greek mythology cowritten with Edward Blishen and the Whitbread Award for John Diamond.
+He wrote an ending for The Mystery of Edwin Drood, left unfinished at the death of Charles Dickens.

 Life

 Garfield attended Brighton Grammar School (1932–1938) and went on to study art at Regent Street Polytechnic, but his studies were interrupted first by lack of funds for fees, then by the outbreak of World War II.
 He married Lena Leah Davies in April, 1941, at Golders Green Synagogue but they separated after only a few months.
 For his service in the war he joined the Royal Army Medical Corps.
 While posted in Belgium he met Vivien Alcock, then an ambulance driver, who became his second wife (in 1948) and a well-known children's author.
 She also greatly influenced Garfield's writing, giving him suggestions, including the original idea for Smith.

 After the war Garfield worked as a biochemical laboratory technician at the Whittington Hospital in Islington, writing in his spare time until the 1960s, when he was successful enough to write full-time.

 In 1964 the Garfields adopted a baby girl whom they called Jane after Jane Austen, a favourite writer of both parents.

 Garfield wrote his first book, the pirate novel Jack Holborn, for adult readers, but an editor at Constable & Co. saw its potential as a children's novel and persuaded Garfield to adapt it for younger readers.
 In that form it was published by Constable in 1964.
-His second book, Devil-in-the-Fog (1966), won the first annual Guardian Prize and was serialised for television, as were several of his later works (below).
+His second book, Devil-in-the-Fog (1966), won the inaugural Guardian Prize and was serialised for television, as were several of his later works (below).
 Devil was the first of several historical adventure novels, typically set late in the eighteenth century and featuring a character of humble origins (in this case a boy from a family of travelling actors) pushed into the midst of a threatening intrigue.
 Another is Smith (1967), in which the eponymous hero, a young pickpocket, is accepted into a wealthy household; it won the Phoenix Award in 1987.
 Yet another is Black Jack (1968), in which a young apprentice is forced by accident and his conscience to accompany a murderous criminal.